mkulumadzi/Slowpost/README.md

-# SnailMail
+# Slowpost
-iOS app for SnailMail
+iOS app for Slowpost